itzmeanjan/highway/README.md

     var nonce = ... // figure it out from state keeper nested associative array
     // -- book keeping done

-    emit Message(sourceChainId, sourceApp, targetChainId, targetApp, nonce, message) // voila 🎉
+    emit Message(sourceChainId, sourceApp, hop, targetChainId, targetApp, nonce, message) // voila 🎉

 }
 ```

 ---

-ℹ️ For now, let's assume a program will pick event log from **C1** _( which has interest in passing this message cross chain )_ & get it signed by majority of oracle network participants.
+ℹ️ For now, let's assume `hop` picks event log from **C1** _( which has interest in passing this message cross chain )_ & get it signed by majority of oracle network participants.

 ⚠️ _They will only sign message, after verifying occurance of event **E1** in transaction **T1** included in block **B1** on chain **C1**._

-As long as majority of these oracle network participants are honest & proposal is correct, it'll be signed & propagated back to proposer. `Highway` on **C2** only consumes message, if it finds majority of valid signatures from decentralised oracle network & it's already aware of who're actual participants of oracle network.
+As long as majority of these oracle network participants are honest & proposal is correct, it'll be signed & propagated back to proposer `hop`. `Highway` on **C2** only consumes message, if it finds majority of valid signatures from decentralised oracle network & it's already aware of who're actual participants of oracle network.

 > `Highway` doesn't process same message > 1 times, by checking respective message nonce.